dcowden/featurescript/README.md

 [Sheet Metal Boolean](https://cad.onshape.com/documents/3b3cdca425fbbc91f6a1f17c) -- A feature that booleans all bodies from the sheet metal model that you select.
 This can speed up regeneration time a lot.

-[Sheet Metal Dogbone](https://cad.onshape.com/documents/63f36b78ac1ea86a34b7c603) -- A dogbone feature that is compatible with sheet metal.
+~~[Sheet Metal Dogbone](https://cad.onshape.com/documents/63f36b78ac1ea86a34b7c603) -- A dogbone feature that is compatible with sheet metal.~~ Deprecated: Use [Sheet Metal Overcut / Dogbone](https://cad.onshape.com/documents/b99915c0b73924ca981bc57f) instead

 [Sheet Metal Flange Plus](https://cad.onshape.com/documents/b4b180faf4fe467356a58c21) -- A feature that allows you to set the distance of a flange from the inside instead of the outside of the sheet metal part.
 This acts like the Solidworks flange feature.